Emperor Gaozong of Song — Hard Decision Between Pursuing Peace and Dignity

 Zhao Gou, now the Emperor Gaozong of Song, was forced to summon back General Li Gang, who had successfully defended the kingdom before, and nominated him as the most powerful prime minister.

-But Gou didn't like Li Gang’s firmness and strong will, exactly the same as his brother emperor.
-So Li Gang was expelled a few months later, and never had the chance to participate in politics to realize his revenge dream again.
+But Zhao Gou didn't like Li Gang’s firmness on keeping fight.
+So Li Gang was expelled a few months later and never had the chance to lead Song’s army and realize his dream of revenging his country again.

-Then Emperor Gaozong of Song probably were getting used to his comfortable life as a monarch, he postponed the fight-back plan, though his parents and siblings, his wife and kids were all captured and suffering in Jin’s regime.
+Soon, Emperor Gaozong of Song probably got used to the comfortable, luxurious life as a monarch.
+Hence, he postponed the fight-back plan, though his parents, wife, kids, and siblings were all suffering in Jurchen Jin’s regime up north.

-Some time later, Jin’s army was marching southward to the city where Emperor Zhao Gou was living; he was terrified and immediately escaped to another place, then kept escaping to different cities to avoid being captured by Jin.
+Sometime later, Jin’s army was marching southward to the city where Emperor Zhao Gou was living; he was terrified and immediately escaped to another place, then kept escaping to different cities to avoid being captured.

-Now he realized that he had to fight back; otherwise, he might be living on a boat soon.
+Now he realized that he had to fight back; otherwise, he might be living on a boat.

-Those talented generals and loyal soldiers helped Emperor Gaozong of Song defeat other uprising armies within his territory, and then Song's government, finally, decided to fight back, and to seek for revenge and their lost dignity.
+Those talented generals and loyal soldiers defeated Jin and other uprising armies within Zhao Gou’s territory, and then he finally decided to fight back and to seek vengeance and regain his lost dignity.

-Among those warriors, there was an extraordinary marshal named Yue Fei, whose army defeated the nomadic enemies for several times and kept winning; this gave Song’s people huge hope to win back.
+Among those warriors, there was an extraordinary marshal named Yue Fei, whose army defeated Jin’s troops several times and kept winning.
+Their achievements gave Song’s people huge hope to win back.

 Signing of Shameful Treaty and Murdering of Great Marshal